Jasondev1766/demo-repo1/README.md

 ## Subheader

-Watch more Git and Github course on YouTube.
+Learning and doing all exercises on Git lecture on Bregman-Arie Github page.

 ## Digging more deeper on the understanding of Git.